xa49/tilos_player/README.md

 ### 7. Run the setup script
 `./bash_setup`

-(Might have to restart the Terminal)

 ### 8. Enjoy Tilos Player Unofficial!
-Run the app in the Terminal by typing `tilos` and pressing Enter
+Run the app in the Terminal by typing `tilos` and pressing Enter.
+(You might have to reopen your Terminal if it doesn't work straight away.)

 ### 9. Learn your keyboard shortcuts for best experience
 For example, if you would like to listen to the latest episode of Tilos Essence the following 19